andreyev/dt/README.md

-At a glance, create a simple VM on AWS or Azure and use Puppet to deploy some Docker containers to provide OwnCloud server.
+At a glance, create a simple/single VM on AWS or Azure and use Puppet to deploy some Docker containers to provide OwnCloud server.

 * Define your project name and set it as a variable:
 ```